MihailJP/minchovariant/README.md

 Version History
 ---------------

+### Version 1.011, May 5, 2015
+* Correct advance width of some glyphs
+* Add fullwidth LGC glyphs

 ### Version 1.010, May 3, 2015
 * Switch distribution package type to tar.xz
 * Add ChangeLog which was automatically generated